Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 From my own, non-scientific(ish?) experience, tracking my life has helped me a lot in understanding myself, my own emotions, and has really helped me free my mind.

+You don't have anything to lose.

+1. Choose an app you liked, or even use an offline method such as a notebook
+2. Spend a minute every day logging for a month or whatever time period you like
+3. Start observing your patterns and decide if it is worth it or not!

 I thought that this post would be nice to post at the start of the year.
 I've had it in my backlog for much longer than I can remember.